1997 European Grand Prix: Race

 Villeneuve went into lap 48 less than a second behind Schumacher.
 Partway through the lap he attempted to overtake Schumacher at the sharp, right-hand Dry Sac corner.
 Braking later than Schumacher, Villeneuve held the inside line and was ahead on the track when Schumacher turned in on him resulting in a collision with his front-right wheel and Villeneuve's left-hand sidepod.
-ITV's pit lane reporter James Allen has noted that onboard footage shows Schumacher twitching his steering wheel left before turning right into Villeneuve.
-Martin Brundle, in the commentary box alongside Murray Walker, immediately saw that Schumacher's move had been deliberate, saying, "That didn't work Michael.
-You hit the wrong part of him, my friend".
-The right-front wheel of Schumacher's Ferrari hit the left radiator pod of Villeneuve's Williams—unlike the 1994 collision with Hill where Schumacher inflicted damage on Hill's suspension—and caused Schumacher to retire.
-Villeneuve described the incident after the race "The car felt very strange.
+ITV's pit lane reporter James Allen stated that onboard footage shows Schumacher twitching his steering wheel left before turning right into Villeneuve.
+Martin Brundle, in the commentary box alongside Murray Walker, immediately observed that Schumacher's move had been deliberate, saying: "I don't think...
+That didn't work.
+That didn't work, Michael.
+You hit the wrong part of him, my friend.
+I don't think that will cause Villeneuve a problem."
+On French television channel TF1, former Williams driver Jacques Laffite reacted with curse words, live on television, calling Schumacher "an idiot."
+The right-front wheel of Schumacher's Ferrari hit the left radiator pod of Villeneuve's Williams—unlike the collision with Hill at the 1994 Australian Grand Prix, where Schumacher inflicted damage on Hill's suspension—and caused Schumacher to retire.
+Villeneuve described the incident after the race.
+He said: "The car felt very strange.
 The hit was very hard.
 It was not a small thing."
-He continued but the damage to the mounts on his car's battery meant he was slower than the cars behind him.
+He continued but damage to the mounts on his car's battery meant he was slower than the cars behind him.

-At the time of the incident there were 22 laps of the race remaining.
+At the time of the incident, there were 22 laps of the race remaining.
 The slower pace of Villeneuve's car meant that on the last lap, he had been caught by both McLarens, Häkkinen having regained second place from Coulthard under team orders.
-After the race Villeneuve stated "I did not fight then.
+After the race, Villeneuve stated: "I did not fight then.
 It was better to let them through and win the World Championship.
 It is a good exchange."
 Berger in fourth place (in what transpired to be his final Grand Prix) was also catching Villeneuve but he did not pass before crossing the finish line.
 The final margin between Villeneuve and Berger was 0.116 seconds.
 Villeneuve later said that had he realised that it was Berger behind him, he would have let him through so that Berger would have finished on the podium in his last race.
 Third place meant Villeneuve finished ahead of Schumacher in the Drivers' Championship by three points, and became World Champion.
 Häkkinen's victory was the first of his career.
+It also meant the season ended with Villeneuve and Schumacher never sharing a podium.